gesture-classification/gesture_classification/README.md

 ## Experimental data analysis

 Original experimental data of all pilots was loaded from the archive and processed using the [*mne*](https://mne.tools/stable/index.html) library as follows:
-* writing an array of raw dataset for each pilot
+* writing an array of raw dataset for each pilot and unify data along the timeline
-* deleting some cropped and unreadable data of class "-1".
+* deleting some cropped data.

 As the result of the EDA ([see notebook 1_EDA_sprint_3.ipynb*](https://github.com/gesture-classification/gesture_classification/blob/main/notebooks/1_EDA_sprint_3.ipynb)), it was inferred:
 * each gesture can be identified by distinctive signal levels (see [*3_boxplots_clear_gests_sens_gest.ipynb*](https://github.com/gesture-classification/gesture_classification/blob/main/notebooks/3_boxplots_clear_gests_sens_gest.ipynb)